 Top 3 Factors that Influence Mining Stocks:

-- Quality of project (high-grade drill results, proven or probable reserves, location, no political issues, positive feasibility study, etc.)
+- Quality of project (high-grade drill results, proven or probable reserves, location, minimal political issues, positive feasibility study, etc.)

 Baltic Dry Index | Mining Stocks

-The Baltic Dry Index has proven to be a bellwether for the mining sector and the stock market as a whole; but first, let's determine what it is.
+In the past, the Baltic Dry Index (BDI) has been an indicator for the mining sector and the broader economy...
 The BDI is a barometer of real demand for commodities around the globe because it tracks the price of shipping raw materials, including metals, grains, and fossil fuels across various trade routes on three different-sized merchant ships - Capesize, Supramax and Panamax.

-In respect to the BDI’s impact on mining stocks and the TSX Venture, in a March 20, 2016 Weekly Volume, titled What's Behind this TSX Venture Bull?
-We wrote in respect to the BDI, that:
+In respect to the BDI’s correlation to mining stocks and the broader markets, our March 20, 2016 Weekly Volume titled, What's Behind this TSX Venture Bull?, stated:

 "It accurately forecast the past three major market crashes, including 1987, 2000 and 2008.
 In 1986, the index hit its first all-time low; in 1999 it hit a 12-year low, and then in 2008 it fell from above 11,000 to roughly 780.
 After rebounding to nearly 2,500 at the beginning of 2014, the BDI hit a new all-time low of just 290 this February."